Examples of Outside Activities That Require Disclosure and Approval

-UO employees do not need to disclose all outside activities.
-The Conflict of Interest, Conflict of Commitment, and Outside Activities Policy, referred to as the COI/COC Policy, specifies which outside activities require disclosure and approval.
+UO employees are not required to disclose all outside activities.
+The Conflict of Interest, Conflict of Commitment, and Outside Activities Policy, referred to as the COI/COC Policy, outlines which outside activities employees need to disclose and receive approval for.

-- Employees cannot make private, commercial use without permission of UO supplies, facilities, equipment, employees, records, intellectual property, or any other UO resource.
+• Making private, commercial use without permission of UO supplies, facilities, equipment, employees, records, intellectual property, or any other UO resources

-- Employees cannot use non-public information accessed as a UO employee to obtain a private financial benefit.
+• Using non-public information accessed as a UO employee to obtain a private financial benefit

 Example: Courtesy Appointments, Research and Development